SharkUncle/deep-abyss/opencve.md

 ## Create a free account

-You can create a free account on the main web page.
+You can create a free account for the SaaS version on the main web page.
 When you click on "GET STARTED" on the upper right of the page, you have a form.
 Fill in the information needed.

 Next, validate your email address and that's it, the sign up process is finished.